How Does it work?

 - If your coverage is a $0 deductible with 100% coverage (no co-insurance), keep in mind this means they cover the amount that they determine or "approve," not the actual cost of care.

-- We can reimburse you only if you have paid more than the deductible + co-insurance amount.
+- We can reimburse you only if you have paid more than the deductible + co-insurance amount, after funds are applied to your outstanding balance for services rendered.

 - Refunding deductible amounts or co-insurance payments is insurance fraud (so obviously we don't do that).